manuGil/GitCoDev/gitcodev/lesson3.md

     ```

 #### 3. Check the Content's Repositoy is in GitHub
-Go back to your repo page and refresh the browser.
+Go back to your repo page (in GitHub) and refresh the browser.

 ````{admonition} Instructor's Note
 Questions?